sctmic015/HonoursProject/README.md

 ## Running Pre Computed Experiments

-Note: In order for these experiments to run the various output files found at https://github.com/sctmic015/HonoursProject need to be download and in the correct directories.
+Note: In order for these experiments to run the various output files found at https://github.com/sctmic015/HonoursProject need to be downloaded and in the correct directories.

 1) Load best genome (gait) from the 20 NEAT experiments
 ```